Aphantasia Test: How To Know If You Have Aphantasia

 Wrap Up

-However, the red star test and other self-tests can help you understand your visualization skills simply and helpfully.
+However, the red star test and other self-tests can help you understand your visualization skills and helpfully.

 FAQs